formkit/docs-content/essentials/installation.md

 ## Install

 <callout type="warning" label="Important Installation Instructions">
-During the Alpha and Beta program you must complete the <a href="#alpha-group-setup">authentication steps above</a>
+During the Alpha and Beta program you must complete the <a href="#alphabeta-group-setup">authentication steps above</a>
 in order to successfully install the <code>@formkit/vue</code> package.
 </callout>